Directory traversal attack: In PHP

 Unix /etc/passwd is a common file used to demonstrate directory traversal, as it is often used by crackers to try cracking the passwords.
 However, in more recent Unix systems, the /etc/passwd file does not contain the hashed passwords, and they are instead located in the /etc/shadow file, which cannot be read by unprivileged users on the machine.
-Even in that case, though, reading /etc/passwd does still show a list of user accounts.
+Even in that case, though, reading /etc/passwd does still show a list of user accounts, which could then become a starting point for further attacks.

+Zip Slip vulnerability

+Another example is the "Zip Slip" vulnerability that affects several archive file formats like ZIP.

 Variations

 Directory traversal in its simplest form uses the ../ pattern.
 Some common variations are listed below:

 Microsoft Windows

 Microsoft Windows and DOS directory traversal uses the ..\ or ../ patterns.

 Each partition has a separate root directory (labeled C:\ where C could be any partition), and there is no common root directory above that.
 This means that for most directory vulnerabilities on Windows, attacks are limited to a single partition.

 Directory traversal has been the cause of numerous Microsoft vulnerabilities.